 Risk Factors and Symptoms of Dog Arthritis

 Unfortunately, our dogs cannot talk to tell you they might have arthritis.
 In fact, you may not notice the signs they may be showing.
 There are some contributing factors to arthritis in dogs.
-They include:

 - Breed: Large dog breeds like Labradors, Goldens

 Shepherds are more likely to develop arthritis at a young age.
 Small to medium-sized dogs can have arthritis as well but it may not be as prevalent. and

 - Age: Many think arthritis in older dogs is part of aging.
 While 80% of dogs will show signs of arthritis by age 8, 20% of dogs show signs as early as the age of one year.
 And just like in humans, there are ways to help relieve the symptoms if your dog has arthritis.